bevyengine/bevy-website/release-content/0.14/release-notes/13270_Extrusion.md

 **Bevy 0.14** introduces an entirely new group of primitives: Extrusions!

 An extrusion is a 2D primitive (the base shape) that is *extruded* into a third dimension by some depth.
-The resulting shape is a prism.
+The resulting shape is a prism (or in the special case of the circle, a cylinder).

 ```rust
 // Create an ellipse with width 2 and height 1.